villano-lab/galactic-spin-W1/docs/source/03_Glossary.rst

     Enclosed mass
       The total mass of the area between the center of the galaxy or other body and the specified radius.

+    Edge-on spiral galaxy
+      A galaxy which lies in the same plane as our viewing direction which results in us only seeing the outer edge of the galaxy and part of the central bulge.
+Alternatively, a face-on galaxy is perpendicular to our line of sight revealing its spiral structure.

     Fitting
       The process of adjusting unknown parameters in order to match a theoretical equation to measured data.